worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 [Replit's Database](https://docs.replit.com/hosting/database-faq) can be thought of and used as one big Python dictionary that we can access with [`db`](https://replit-py.readthedocs.io/en/latest/api.html#module-replit.database).
 Any values we store in `db` will persist between repl restarts.

 To import this file in `main.py`, we can use an `import` statement in much the same way as we would for a module.
-Add this line in `main.py` below your other imports:
+Add this line in `main.py`, below your other imports:

 ```python
 from db_init import db_init
 ```

-We've also defined a secondary database in `users`.
-While `db` only contains what we put into it, `users` is a [UserStore](https://replit-py.readthedocs.io/en/latest/api.html) that will automatically have the names of users who sign into our application added as keys, so we can easily store information about them.
+We've also defined a secondary database `users` in `main.py`.
+While `db` only contains what we put into it, `users` is a [UserStore](https://replit-py.readthedocs.io/en/latest/api.html) that will automatically have the names of users who sign into our application added as keys, so we can easily store and retrieve information about them.

 Now let's create some test content and run our app.
 Add the following code, and then run your repl.